Get your card

 - Wallet Infrastructure: Powered by Privy for secure on-device key management

-- Smart Contract Vaults: Hold user funds on-chain until the moment of spending
+- Smart Contracts: Hold user funds on-chain until the moment of spending

 - Card Infrastructure: Provided by Rain as a Visa Principal Member